allegro/allegro.tech/_posts/2015-07-19-let-your-tests-tell-a-story.md

 ### Implementation

-We didn’t use dedicated BDD framework, but decided to create our own components, which try to encapsulate performed business logic and hide implementation details.
+We did not use dedicated BDD framework, but decided to create our own components, which try to encapsulate performed business logic and hide implementation details.
 We call them “manipulators” and they have three purposes:

 - Setting a service under test to initial state.
 - Performing actions on the service.
-- Getting from service data on which assertions can be performed.
+- Getting data from service, on which assertions can be performed.

-Internally manipulators can perform whatever it is required to set the application in desired state or verify it.
+Internally manipulators can perform whatever it is required to set the application in desired state or to verify it.
 This includes REST requests, direct method calls, execution of SQL scripts, etc. We try to reuse manipulators between tests, because it limits number of places we have to modify in case of API changes.

 We’ve implemented the simple recommendation scenario mentioned above as: